-Dads, don’t forget one of the important women in your life on Valentine’s Day – your daughter.
+Dad, don’t forget an important woman in your life on Valentine’s Day – your daughter.

-It’s never too early to establish a Valentine’s tradition with her that lets your daughter know how much she is loved by that special man in her life.
-A father’s love profoundly impacts a daughter.
-In fact, it has been said that a woman takes her relationship with her father, good or bad, to the grave.
+It’s never too early for a father to establish a Valentine’s tradition to express love to his daughter.
+A father’s love profoundly impacts a girl, and many believe that a woman takes her relationship with her father (good or bad) to the grave.

-The father/daughter relationship plays an integral role in the life of a young girl.
-It is a relationship that will give her the self-confidence to deal with challenging issues in her life.
-When fathers are not engaged in the lives of their daughters, research shows the girls often struggle with abandonment issues, lack of self-esteem and feelings of unworthiness; they’re also especially vulnerable to predators.
+It can even give her the self-confidence to deal with challenging life issues.
+When fathers are not engaged, however, the opposite happens.
+Research shows the girls often struggle with abandonment issues, lack of self-esteem and feelings of unworthiness.
+They’re also especially vulnerable to predators.

 Many women who grow up without a father will float through life, looking for someone to fill that void.
-Girls who grow up without a relationship with their father are at greater risk for experiencing problems in school, abusing drugs and alcohol and participating in risky sexual behavior.
-In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity and seven times more likely to get pregnant as an adolescent.
+Girls who grow up with absent fathers are at greater risk for experiencing problems in school, abusing drugs and alcohol and participating in risky sexual behavior.
+In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity – and they’re seven times more likely to get pregnant as a teen.

-But girls who grow up with an involved father have a reduced risk of early puberty, risky sexual behavior and teen pregnancy.
-Strong father/daughter relationships impact a daughter’s ability to trust and relate to the men in her life in a healthy way.
+Additionally, strong father/daughter relationships impact a daughter’s ability to trust and relate to men in a healthy way.
 Daughters who have a healthy bond with their father tend to be more self-reliant and confident and less likely to develop eating disorders.
 They also tend to perform better in school.

-The father/daughter bond is even more important when the father and daughter are not living in the same household.
+The father/daughter bond is even more important when the father and daughter live in different households.

-One woman recalls how special Valentine’s Day was for her because she knew her father would give her a chocolate heart every year.
-When her father divorced her mother and moved out, the Valentine’s tradition ceased to happen and left her with only memories.
+One woman recalls how special Valentine’s Day was for her as a child.
+She knew her father would give her a chocolate heart every year.
+When her father divorced her mother and left, the Valentine’s tradition ended and left her with only memories.
 Decades later, she still wonders why he quit giving her the Valentine heart.